cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 **exclude_from_change_detection**
 <br>Defines, if the column should be used in the change detection for loading satellites or reference tables. (#the meaning needs more clarification, since column_class and uses_diff_hash also control the elements involved#)

+**x???_????.. = extention key word**
+<br>Will show up for field to table mappings, that have the extention keyword as property of the table column

 ### data_extraction
 Json path: $